RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 > \* Expiration of the Content Signing certificate must be later than the expiration of the Subscriber certificates on the same PIV credential.

+RA, DDS, KRA and KRO are considered Subscribers.

 ## Activation Data

 ### Activation Data Generation and Installation